 - 15 credits in Chinese language courses numbered higher than 3000.
 At the discretion of the student's advisor, 6 of these credits may be in two non-survey courses on Chinese literature in translation

 - 6 credits consisting of two survey courses in Chinese literature in translation (Traditional and Modern): CHTR 3010 and CHTR 3020.

 - 3 credits in one course introducing classical Chinese (CHIN 4830 or CHIN 4840)

-- A departmental capstone course in non-survey Chinese literature or culture at the 3000 or 4000 level.
+- The departmental capstone, which includes one course (3 credits) in a non-survey Chinese literature or culture course CHTR at the 3000 or 4000 level AND the one-credit capstone seminar, CHTR 4991.
 Students must obtain official permission from the instructor to count the course toward the capstone requirement by the end of the first week of the semester.
 Independent study may not substitute.
 Distinguished Major theses fulfill the capstone requirement.
 For more information click here.